ryanjameskim/ryanjameskim.github.io/_posts/2020-01-21-firstpost.md

 # My First Post

 This is my first blog post.
-I plan to use this site to discuss data science topics I find interesting.
+I plan to use this space to post my personal coding projects and other things I find interesting.